nteract/content-providers/README.md

   "bucket": "BUCKET NAME",
-  "remotePath": "PATH INSIDE THE BUCKET", "versionNumber": "ADDITIONAL SUBPATH INSIDE THE BUCKET (optional)^" "slackWebHook": "SLACK WEB HOOK (optional)", "slackChannel": "SLACK CHANNEL TO POST TO (optional, can be set/overwritten by commandline)", "metadata": "METADATA FOR UPLOADED FILES (optional, default is {cacheControl: 'no-cache'})", "gzipExtensions": "OPTIONAL ARRAY OF FILE EXTENSIONS WHICH SHOULD BE UPLOADED WITH GZIP CONTENT ENCODING: ['js', 'css', 'html', 'csv'] "
+  "remotePath": "PATH INSIDE THE BUCKET", "versionNumber": "ADDITIONAL SUBPATH INSIDE THE BUCKET (optional)^" "metadata": "METADATA FOR UPLOADED FILES (optional, default is {cacheControl: 'no-cache'})", "gzipExtensions": "OPTIONAL ARRAY OF FILE EXTENSIONS WHICH SHOULD BE UPLOADED WITH GZIP CONTENT ENCODING: ['js', 'css', 'html', 'csv'] "
 }